 Fujifilm lens abbreviations can add some confusion when all you’re trying to do is find the right Fujifilm lens for you.
-Here’s a Fujifilm lens decoder that will help you understand all the alphabet-soup found on the excellent lenses for the Fujifilm X and GFX systems.
+Here’s a Fujifilm lens decoder to help you understand all the alphabet soup found on the excellent lenses for the Fujifilm X and GFX systems.

 You’ll notice that these lenses actually have Fujinon written on them – that’s just what Fujifilm’s lenses are called.

 XF80mmF2.8 R LM OIS WR Macro – what does that mean?!

 This post will only cover still photography Fujifilm lens abbreviations for the X and GFX camera systems, not cinema lenses or analog lenses.